Shim0zukushichi/Projects/Crimson Horizon/BoM.md

    - Washers (assorted) - $5
    - Lubricants (1 bottle) - $10

-Please note that the quantities and unit prices provided are randomly generated and for illustrative purposes only.
-The overall cost of the weapon would depend on various factors, including the quality and complexity of the components used.
+Note: Tthe quantities and unit prices provided are guestimations.
+The overall cost would depend on various factors, including the quality and complexity of the components used.